Webhooks are user-defined HTTP callbacks which create notifications by Atlas events to destination systems.

 }

-To verify the signature, the body has to be used as it is.
+To verify the signature, the body has to be used as is, before JSON decoding:

 payload = {